samcottle/freecodecamp/notes/ES6.md

 console.log(sum);
 ```
 ### Chaining them together
-If you wanted to take all the even numbers in an array, and multiply these by `2`:
+These functions can also be chained together.
+For example, if you wanted to take all the even numbers in an array, and multiply these by `2`:
 ```js
 const numbers = [1, 2, 4, 5, 6, 7, 7, 9, 11, 14, 43, 56, 89]